Navidliverpool/TestUsers/Readme.md

 TestUsers is an ASP.NET MVC database-first application.

-It is a motorcycle online shop.
+This is a motorcycle online shop.

 When the project is run you could get into the admin side after registering.